decorative triad

 Ram Fam Central

-The Office of Student Experience is excited to provide Ram Fam Central, a personalized communications platform to enhance your experience, allowing you to customize the information you receive.
+Being part of the Golden Ram Family, the Ram Fam, extends beyond our physical campus.
+The Office of Student and Family Experience is excited to provide Ram Fam Central, a personalized communications platform to enhance your experience, allowing you to customize the information you receive.
 The goal of Ram Fam Central is to ensure you receive the most relevant news items and special notices at just the right time in your student's journey.

 Ram Fam Central is your one-stop-shop for:

-• Access to important news, updates, and deadlines
+• Access to important campus news, updates, and deadlines

 • Announcements via email